 What is Encumbrance Certificate or EC?

 An Encumbrance Certificate (EC) is a legal document that confirms a property is free from any financial or legal liabilities.
-The term "encumbrance" refers to any burden that restricts ownership or usage of property.
+The term "encumbrance" refers to any burden that restricts ownership or usage of property, and understanding the encumbrance certificate meaning helps buyers assess its significance.
 In real estate, an EC assures potential buyers that the property has a clear title and no outstanding legal or financial issues.
 When purchasing a property, it is essential for buyers to verify that the property is free from encumbrances.
 Now, you can easily obtain your EC online, streamlining the process and making it more convenient to check the legal status of a property.

 Along with occupancy and completion certificate, EC is one of the few essential documents that applicants need to submit to their lender to avail a loan.